Top Baseball Prospects for 2013 and Beyond

 If you think you have found a mistake, please read

 this blog entry before telling us.
 Then tell us.

 Current Overall SB ranking shown in grid below.

 Georgia's Byron Buxton, the second overall pick of the 2012 Draft, is a speedy outfielder tucked away in the Twins farm system.
 With a natural base-stealing ability and plus speed in the outfield, he could be a future centerfield star in Minnesota.
 At the plate, he's a line-drive hitter with a little pop for now, but his excellent bat speed and ability to adjust portends a better future than that.
-Minnesota is well-known for cooking their prospects until they're well-done, so don't expect Buxton very soon, but keep an eye on his development and you could be looking at a future superstar, here.
+Minnesota is well-known for cooking their prospects until they're well-done, and the team is a lot more than one bat away from contention, so don't expect him immediately.
+When he does arrive, however, it should be for the long haul.